spatie/laravel-data/UPGRADING.md

   - The $payload parameter in the `getValidationRules` method is now required
   - The $fields parameter was removed from the `getValidationRules` method, this now should be done outside of the package
 - all data specific properties are now prefixed with _, to avoid conflicts with properties with your own defined properties.
 This is especially important when overwriting `$collectionClass`, `$paginatedCollectionClass`, `$cursorPaginatedCollectionClass`, be sure to add the extra _ within your data classes.
+- Serialization logic is now updated and will only include data specific properties

 ## From v1 to v2